Penelope Pussycat: History

 Penelope Pussycat is best known as the often bewildered love interest of Looney Tunes' anthropomorphic skunk, Pepé Le Pew.
 Penelope is a black and white cat, who often finds herself with a white stripe down her back, whether painted intentionally or by accident.

 She often finds herself being chased by the overly enthusiastic Pepé, but when the occasion has presented itself, Penelope has been portrayed as the pursuer.
 For Scent-imental Reasons, Little Beau Pepé, and Really Scent have all shown Penelope to harbor an attraction to Pepé whenever his scent is neutralized (though in each cited instance, extenuating circumstances have caused Pepé to become repulsed by her, inciting Penelope to reverse the roles).

 In current Warner Bros. merchandise, Penelope and Pepé are portrayed as sharing a mutual attraction towards each other, whereas the Looney Tunes comic book series maintains their chasing relationship.
 Carrotblanca featured her as the Ilsa analogue to Bugs Bunny's Rick, with Sylvester portraying her husband and Pepé being a minor pursuer.

 Penelope Pussycat partly inspired the Tiny Toon Adventures character Furrball, a male cat who, in one episode, is chased by an amorous female skunk (Fifi La Fume) due to getting a white stripe painted down his back and tail.

 Etymology

 Penelope remained without an official name for many years.
-In the 1954 short, The Cat's Bah, her mistress referred to her as "Penelope".
-The name was later contradicted in the 1955 short, Two Scent's Worth, where she was identified as "Fifi".
-In the 1959 short, Really Scent, she was called "Fabrette".
+In the 1954 short The Cat's Bah, her mistress referred to her as "Penelope".
+The name was later contradicted in the 1955 short Two Scent's Worth, where she was identified as "Fifi".
+In the 1959 short Really Scent, she was called "Fabrette".
+In the 1962 short Louvre Come Back to Me!, she was called "Felice".
 A model sheet from the early 1990s referred to the character as "Le Cat".
 The 1995 release of Carrotblanca (a parody of Casablanca) canonized her name as "Penelope Pussycat", with many advertisements for the short crediting her as "Penelope Pussycat in her first speaking role".